mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 ## Automated Installation

-For convenience we have developed a script which will automate all of the actions performed in the Manual Installation section. **Note** The automated installation only works when you wish to install all components on the same server which runs Mattermost.
+For convenience we have developed a script which will automate all of the actions performed in the Manual Installation section.

+**Note: The automated installation only works when you wish to install all components on the same server which runs Mattermost.**

 To run an automated installation use the following steps:

 1. Download the automated script [here](/install/install.sh)
 1. Execute the script by running `./install.sh`
-1. The script will prompt for various bits of information including installation directories, Mattermost configuration, and Bot configuration.
+1. The script will prompt for various bits of information including installation directories, Mattermost configuration, Rubrik configuration, and Bot configuration.
 Be sure to input everything correctly when prompted.
 1. Upon completion, Errbot, Mattermost Backend for Errbot, MattermostDriver, and the Rubrik Plugin for Errbot will be installed.
 1. A basic configuration based on inputs provided will be automatically applied during the script execution.
 If changes are required, more details around this can be found in the [`Configuring the Rubrik Plugin for Errbot`](#Configuring-the-Rubrik-Plugin-for-Errbot) section.